 Having the lights in your home flicker is a real annoyance and when you’re able to tell the difference between a minor and major problem, you can save yourself from a major disaster.

 Outdoor renovations that involve outdoor wiring for lighting and security are never complete until the wiring attached to these systems has been carefully and strategically hidden away from view.
-Wires often distract from most outdoor decorative themes and a structure’s attractiveness.
+Wires often distract from most outdoor decorative themes and a structure’s attractiveness…but this doesn’t have to be!

-Built-in and string light power cords, for example, can become a trip and fall or tangle hazard if they run near the flooring of a porch or patio.
+When hiding wires and cables, you want to avoid power cords becoming a trip-and-fall or tangle hazard.
 Exposed cables that connect to alarms, motion detectors, and cameras can actually pose a security risk if a thief or vandal locates and cuts them to prevent detection.

-Hiding these wires from view isn’t difficult.
-Homeowners can approach the problem of unsightly wires with one or more of these three simple solutions:
+Hiding these wires from view isn’t difficult and you can approach the problem of unsightly wires by using one or more of these simple solutions to hide the outdoor wires.

 How to Hide Outdoor Wires